 Wherever possible, staff will ensure that a second member of staff is present to witness the physical intervention used.
-After an instance of physical intervention, the pupil will be immediately taken to the parents may be asked to collect the pupil and take them home for the rest of the day.
+After an instance of physical intervention, the pupil will be immediately taken to the headteacher and the pupil's parent will be contacted - parents may be asked to collect the pupil and take them home for the rest of the day.